 I need information about...

 There are 4 major ligaments in the knee.
 Ligaments are elastic bands of tissue that connect bones to each other and provide stability and strength to the joint.
-The four main ligaments in the knee connect the femur (thighbone) to the tibia (shin bone), and include the following:
+The 4 main ligaments in the knee connect the femur (thighbone) to the tibia (shin bone), and include: